 Most importantly, the cash flows of the UMBS, Supers, MBS or Giant MBS will ultimately be backed by the same loans as the original PC or Giant PC, and thus the factor of the 55-day security will match the current factor of the corresponding eligible 45-day security at the time of exchange.

-At this time, we expect that Gold PC and Giant holders will be able to choose between two exchange paths: one facilitated by a dealer using Freddie Mac’s Dealer DirectSM portal, and one that is direct with Freddie Mac.
+Gold PC and Giant holders will be able to choose between two exchange paths: one facilitated by a dealer using Freddie Mac’s Dealer DirectSM portal, and one that is direct with Freddie Mac via Tradeweb.
 View the Exchange Options document to learn more.

 To facilitate exchanges, Freddie Mac will create 55-day Mirror Securities on a one-for-one basis for all exchange-eligible 45-day PCs and Giants.
 Mirror security issuance began in August 2018 to Freddie Mac’s own account at the Federal Reserve, and is visible on our Daily New Issue File, denoted as Mirror securities.
 We believe the early issuance of Mirror securities enables market participants to analyze their holdings, build in pricing and disclosure in advance of the exchange offer.
 Freddie Mac mirror test files are available on our Technical Resources page.

-Freddie Mac will provide fair compensation for the additional 10 days in payment delay when an investor exchanges 45-day PCs for 55-day securities through a one-time cash payment.
+Freddie Mac will provide compensation for the additional 10 days in payment delay when an investor exchanges 45-day PCs for 55-day securities through a one-time cash payment.
 Freddie Mac expects to offer a schedule of payment rates that will be informed by fair value, with at least one payment rate for every term and coupon combination.
-Fair value estimates will be determined using OAS models that we believe are commonly used by market participants.
 Payment rates will be expressed in ticks, with the cash payment calculated as the payment rate multiplied by the UPB of exchanged securities.
-Payments offered to market participants could differ from model values and Freddie Mac reserves the right to change values over time.

 In August 2018 Freddie Mac began to issue Mirror securities.
 Most security characteristics of these securities mirror the 45-day Gold PCs eligible for exchange to 55-day securities.
 The Mirror securities are disclosed on our Daily New Issue File once Freddie began in August.
 The Mirror has a new prefix, pool number, CUSIP and issue date but the other information matches the data as of the 45-day Gold PC issuance except for the factor which is less than 1.
 The new pool numbers begin with the letter ‘Z’.